LotharukpongJS/phylomapr/README.md

 Citations are provided in the data description.
 Just put a `?` in front of the dataset.

 ## Acknowledgement
-I would like to thank several individuals for making this project possible.
+I would like to thank several individuals for making this mini-project possible.

 First I would like to thank Hajk-Georg Drost for providing me with the intellectual environment that enabled this project.